thumbnail image

 Sociology of Work

-Main interest: young people’s experiences of school-to-work transition, precarious employment and labour market mismatch.
+Main interest: young people’s experiences of school-to-work transition, precarious employment and skills mismatch.

 Jin, Shuheng#, Tianzhu Nie#, Ngai Pun, and Duoduo Xu*.
 2022.
 "Spatial Mismatch, Different Labor Markets and Precarious Employment: The Case of Hong Kong."
 Social Indicators Research, 161(1): 51-73.
 [Open Access]